 If you go up the funicular you land on the snowy mountain to get one of the best views of this city, which easily ranks as my most favorite city view so far.
-There is a glorious shape to the city from the top, showcasing the islands, bridges and mountains.
-It was a lot to digest how pretty a city and parts of planet can be sometimes.
-We did not manage to capture stunning shots really as it was always a battle between getting the light settings just right and still being able to feel your fingers, but trust me this was breath taking.
+There is a glorious shape to the city from the top, showcasing the islands, bridges, and mountains.
+It was a lot to digest how pretty a city and parts of the planet can be sometimes.
+We did not manage to capture stunning shots really as it was always a battle between getting the light settings just right and still being able to feel your fingers, but trust me this was breathtaking.
 Note that this is a prime location to see the Auroras on a clear sky day.
 As you can see there were clouds for us and although we waited as long as we could, we did not see the lights here. either (: bad luck:)

 The sky did get slightly clearer at some point so that we could see this oval shape of light surrounding the moon.
 This is a very common view in the Arctic sky and is a treat to the eyes, while we pondered about the magnificent universe and galaxy we are revolving in for every moment we spend on the planet.

-While we waited for the Auroras, we had some fun here playing with some photography tricks.
-I tried to showcase my hand writing skills with the torch on my phone while the fellow photographers clicked.
-I am super jealous of these folks now as I don’t have this Norway printed picture.
+While we waited for the Auroras, we had some fun there playing with some photography tricks.
+I tried to showcase my handwriting skills with the torch on my phone while the fellow photographers clicked.
+I am super jealous of these folks now as I don’t have this Norway-printed picture.
 Gotta do this againnnnnn.

-After being unsuccessful with the expert trip, we continued our own chase in the island of Tromso which is a very famous place to see the lights.
-We roamed around Kvaloya, but were not lucky yet again.
+After being unsuccessful with the expert trip, we continued our own chase on the island of Tromso which is a very famous place to see the lights.
+We roamed around Kvaloya but were not lucky yet again.
 Here are some shots of a clearer sky.
 Check Kvaloya on google, you will see stunning Aurora pictures in similar locations.
-Just to stress this, folks read my blog on the chase tip as it is purely due to weather we didn’t see them while we were there.
-Having favorable weather is such an important factor to seeing Auroras.
+Just to stress this, folks read my blog on the chase tip as it is purely due to whether we didn’t see them while we were there.
+Having favorable weather is such an important factor in seeing Auroras.